Omar27522/Projects/labels/current/Labels/GOOGLE_SHEETS_SETUP.md

 6. Click "Test Connection" to verify that the connection works
 7. Click "Save" to save your settings

+## Connection Status Display

+The welcome window displays the current Google Sheets connection status:

+- **Green "Connected"**: Successfully connected to the configured Google Sheet
+- **Orange "Configured (Not Tested)"**: Configuration exists but hasn't been tested
+- **Red "Not Connected"**: Not configured or connection failed

+The status indicator is clickable:
+- Clicking on the "Configured (Not Tested)" status will test the connection without opening the full configuration dialog
+- The text changes color and becomes underlined when hovered over, indicating it's clickable
+- This provides a quick way to verify the connection status without navigating through the settings menu

+## Persistent Connection Status

+The Google Sheets connection status persists between application sessions:

+1. The connection status is saved in the `label_maker_settings.json` file
+2. When the application starts, it automatically verifies the connection using the saved settings
+3. The status display is updated to reflect the current connection state
+4. No need to reconnect or reconfigure when restarting the application

+## Real-time Status Updates

+The Google Sheets status updates immediately when changes are made:

+1. When you save settings in the Google Sheets dialog, the status in the welcome window updates immediately
+2. The application forces the UI to refresh using `update_idletasks()` to ensure the status is visible
+3. Status changes are reflected without requiring the application to be restarted

 ## Using the Google Sheets Integration

 Once configured, the Label Maker application will automatically write tracking numbers and SKUs to your Google Sheet when you create a new label.